Parth002933v/library_management_system/README.md

 - You can modify environment variables as needed in the `docker-compose.yaml`.
 - Ensure the database is properly seeded with the `pnpm` commands mentioned above.

----

-This should help users set up and run the project smoothly.
-Let me know if you'd like any further changes!